anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

 * When functions `hexmatch` and `strncmp` are called, they push data onto the stack, overwriting portions of memory that held the buffer used by `getbuf`.
 As a result, you will need to be careful where you place the string representation of your cookie.

 ## APPENDIX A: USING HEX2RAW
-`hex2raw` is a command-line utility that takes as input a hex-formatted string.
+Provided with this assignment is `hex2raw`, which is a command-line utility that takes as input a hex-formatted string.
 In this format, each byte value is represented by two hex digits.
-For example, the string "012ABC" could be entered in hex format as "30 31 32 41 42 43 00".
+For example, the string `"012ABC"` could be entered in hex format as `"30 31 32 41 42 43 00"`.

 The hex characters you pass to `hex2raw` should be separated by whitespace (blanks or newlines).
 I recommend separating different parts of your exploit string with newlines while you're working on it. `hex2raw` supports C-style block comments, so you can mark off sections of your exploit string.
 For example: